-It had some good ideas but my concern was that it included photos of several over 50 women bloggers I know and I’m not sure if their images were credited or if they gave the author permission.
-It was linked on Facebook and the comments were hilarious.
-Most commenters made remarks such as “I am a master of myself,” “I wear what I want and what I like,” or “At 75 I’m grateful to have no need to please or be like anyone but myself.”
+It had some good ideas, but my concern was that it included photos of several over-50 women bloggers I know.
+I’m not sure if their images were credited or if they gave the author permission.
+It was linked on Facebook, and the comments were hilarious.
+Most commenters made remarks such as “I am a master of myself,” “I wear what I want and what I like,” or “At 75 I’m grateful not to need to please or be like anyone but myself.”

-It’s true that as older women, style rules go out the window.
+It’s true that, as older women, we can let style rules go out the window.
 Anything goes.
-Most of us want to be comfortable and embrace our individuality but we don’t want to look like schlumps.
+Most of us want to be comfortable and embrace our individuality, but we don’t want to look like schlumps.
 I didn’t agree with all the suggestions in the article.
 For instance, there’s no way in hell I’ll wear high heels.
 They are too dangerous.
 A bad fall can be catastrophic at our age, so no thank you.
-If you love wearing heels, good for you but I prefer to go flat.
+If you love wearing heels, good for you, but I prefer to go flat.

-Below are some styling tip suggestions from that post I thought were worth considering.
+Below are some styling tips from that post I thought were worth considering.

 Add a lovely scarf to your outfit

 A scarf will add a pop of color to your outfit and is a good way to cover up a turkey neck.
+I’ve found some beautiful ones at thrift stores.
 However, you may want to donate your infinity scarves because they are so 2010s.
-I’ve always liked them because I don’t have to worry about tying them correctly but apparently, they are passe.
+I’ve always liked them because I don’t have to worry about tying them correctly, but apparently, they are passe.

 Scarves are also a good way to cover up a bad hair day.
-Wrap one around your head but be careful not to look like a Babushka.
+Wrap one around your head, but be careful not to look like a Babushka.
+You can often find fabulous scarves at vintage clothing stores.

 I made a video about a pretty evening shawl I found.
 Watch it here.